 Visit expensive cities and tourist towns.

 In most major cities and tourist towns, accommodation and food is so expensive you need to limit your stay to a few days.
-By house and/or pet sitting it’s possible to stay longer to truly experience life in London, live like a local in Auckland, New Zealand, or relax beach side in Australia – for free!
+House and pet sitting makes it possible to stay longer, experience life in London or cosmopolitan Paris, relax beachside in Australia or be spoilt for choice of adventure in Queenstown, New Zealand.

 And while not all home owners are open to little people, lots of families are happy for another family to live in their home in their absence.
 Meet some house sitters, here.